clanfear/SOC321/docs/syllabus.md

 between 2500 and 5000 words and feature between 2 and 5 figures or tables.
 You will turn in a preliminary draft in Week 8 which includes the introduction, a proposal for the methods section, and some exploratory results from the data.
-You will receive detailed feedback on these drafts.
+You will receive detailed feedback and a code review on these drafts.

-> I will probably make this a group assignment, but I am wary of free-riding.
-Maybe
-> limit group sizes to 2-3.
-Depends on size of class.
-I don't want to give thorough
-> feedback on 30 projects.

 ## Course Texts

-The textbooks for this course are all available freely online as digital versions.
-Print versions are available---and affordable---if desired.

-> I am considering using [*Statistical Thinking for the 21st Century*](http://statsthinking21.org/index.html)
-> by Russell A. Poldrack as a primary text, but must review it in depth first.
+The required text for this course is Kosuke Imai's [Quantitative Social Science](http://qss.princeton.press/student-resources-for-quantitative-social-science/).
+It is hands-on introduction to data analysis and statistics which integrates R code, interactive tutorials, and real data analysis projects.
+We will supplement this textbook with [Jeff Arnold's `tidyverse` adaption of the code used in the book](https://jrnold.github.io/qss-tidy/).

+There are many free texts and resources which may offer alternative pespectives on the content we will cover.
+Here are some suggestions:

 * *[R for Data Science](http://r4ds.had.co.nz/index.html)* by Garrett Grolemund and Hadley Wickham, a great general introduction to R programming for data management and analysis.

-* *[Introductory Statistics with Randomization and Simulation](https://www.openintro.org/stat/index.php?stat_book=isrs)* by David Diez, Christopher Barr, and Mine Çetinkaya-Rundel, a free and open-source introduction to statistics using R. This text focuses on programming over mathematical derivation.
+* *[OpenIntro Statistics](https://www.openintro.org/stat/index.php?stat_book)* by David Diez, Christopher Barr, and Mine Çetinkaya-Rundel, a free and open-source introduction to statistics using R.

 * *[Data Visualization: A Practical Introduction](http://socviz.co/)* by Kieran Healy, an introduction to visualizing data and R programming.